akilans/openshift-python/README.md

-This whole setup tested on Centos7
+This solution is setup and tested on Centos7